Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 has produced a plausible solution.

-To be clear, *aider cannot run or even see the held out "acceptance tests"* that are used to determine if a proposed solution correctly resolves the problem.
+To be clear, *aider cannot run or even see the held out "acceptance tests"* that are used to judge if a proposed solution correctly resolves the problem.
-Those tests are only run outside of aider and the benchmark harness, to compute the final benchmark score.
+Those tests are only run outside of aider and the benchmark harness, to compute the final benchmark statistics.

 ## Finding a plausible solution